 In a world full of social media, email, and texting, I miss getting mail in my mailbox other than adverts and bills.
 Sure, it’s nice to see the Facebook birthday messages, but I won’t be able to pull them out and read them again.
 Getting a text message is nice and a sweet little reminder from friends, but I can’t find what we were talking about without scrolling miles.
 And I miss their handwriting as much as I miss the handwriting of my Great Aunt Vi.

-As a lifelong card maker, I began teaching others how to make cards.
-The cards and pretty packaging are well thought out elegant designs with color coordination and are quick to make using simple techniques and tools.
-What we make needs to show love before the words are written.
+As a lifelong card maker, I began teaching others how to make cards in 2008.
+The cards and pretty packaging are well thought out, elegant designs with color coordination, and are quick to make using simple techniques and tools.
+What we make shows love before the words are written.

 My FAVORITE reason to put something in the mail is to send a letter of encouragement!
 Putting three or five sentences inside a card is the happy medium between simply signing a greeting card, and sending pages of a handwritten letter.